anilipour/Gaia-DR3-Time-Domain-SETI/README.md

 Seto Method
 ---------
-The Seto notebook implements the search framework proposed by [Seto (2021)](https://iopscience.iop.org/article/10.3847/1538-4357/ac0c7b) with Gaia DR3.
-The method is explained in the Seto (2021) paper, as well as in Nilipour et al. (2023).
+The Seto notebook implements the search framework proposed by [Seto (2021)](https://ui.adsabs.harvard.edu/abs/2021ApJ...917...96S/abstract) with Gaia DR3.
+The method is explained in the Seto paper, as well as in [Nilipour et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023AJ....166...79N/abstract).
 An animation is also provided here.

 ![](https://github.com/anilipour/Gaia-DR3-Time-Domain-SETI/blob/main/Figures/setoAnimation.gif)